deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 "What are those?"

-"Uh…Ah fuck it, you're not human.
+"Uh...Ah fuck it, you're not human.
 This is Ava."

 Regaari scrutinized the pictures. '*Ava*' had plainly set up and taken the images herself, and they were obviously a mating display.
 It was the only way to explain the curious poses and the odd choice of clothing, both calculated to show off her body to best effect while still hiding away those parts of her anatomy that he knew humans were peculiarly squeamish about.
 The prints had a slightly worn, often-handled look around the edges.